The Center for Life Beyond Reed

 Award Benefits

-• Winners will attend a multiday conflict transformation convening at Middlebury College, with an opportunity to discuss their work with the conflict transformation community at Middlebury.
+• The awardee is expected to attend a multi-day convening on the topic of conflict transformation convening at Middlebury College, with an opportunity to discuss their work with the Conflict Transformation community at Middlebury by delivering a keynote address, leading classroom discussions, and participating in meetings with stakeholders in Middlebury.

-The Kathryn Wasserman Davis Collaborative in Conflict Transformation at Middlebury expects to fund at least one award each year through 2028.
+• The Kathryn Wasserman Davis Collaborative in Conflict Transformation at Middlebury College expects to fund at least one award each year through 2028.

 Eligibility

-• Applicants must be nominated by the educational institution (Reed College) which supported their Project for Peace.
+• Applicants must be nominated or re-nominated by the educational institution that supported their Project for Peace.
 No direct-apply or “at-large” applications will be accepted.

 Selection Criteria

-• Commitment to community engagement as well as public sharing of actions and impact.
+• Community engagement as well as public sharing of their actions and impact.

-• Demonstration of how conflict transformation does integrate, or could integrate, with their peacebuilding approach.
+• The clarity with which the applicant articulates how conflict transformation integrates with their peacebuilding approach.

-• Evidence of productive engagements with conflicts that may underlie targeted issues.
+• Evidence of productive engagement with conflicts that may underlie targeted issues.
 Conflict transformation moves from destructive “us versus them” dynamics to patterns of constructive engagement, understanding and problem-solving.

-• Evidence of critical reflection on progress to date, and consideration of how their work could be expanded and/or revised.
+• Evidence of critical reflection on progress to date, and consideration of how their work could be expanded and/or revised in the future.

 Application Procedure

-The two internal letters of reference should be sent directly from the recommenders to clbrfellowships@reed.edu by the internal application deadline.
-Letter writers will have an opportunity to revise their letters prior to the nomination deadline on February 12th, so the internal letters do not need to be the final letters of recommendation.
-The internal letters will be reviewed by Reed's Projects for Peace campus liaison (Nate Martin), and by any campus selection committee members appointed by the liaison.
+Internal applicants will need to have two internal letters of reference sent directly from the recommenders to clbrfellowships@reed.edu by the internal application deadline.
+Letter writers will have an opportunity to revise their letters prior to the nomination deadline in February or early March, so the internal letters do not need to be the final letters of recommendation.
+The internal letters will be reviewed by Reed's Projects for Peace Campus Liaison, and by any campus selection committee members appointed by the liaison.

 Next Steps

-Any applications will be reviewed following submission, and it's possible that applicants will be asked to interview over Zoom in the week after the deadline, potentially on short notice.
-Decisions will be communicated via email as soon as possible, as the nominee's final materials will need to be submitted by Reed staff to Projects for Peace by February 12th.
+Any applications will be reviewed following submission, and it's possible that applicants will be asked to interview over Zoom in early February.
+Nomination Decisions will be communicated via email, and the nominee's final materials will need to be submitted by Reed staff to Projects for Peace by the nomination deadline of March 5th, 2025.

 Questions?